-I therefore decided to create an Independent Bath Media Trail for the end of March, to celebrate some of the wonderful small businesses that make our city special and unique – to showcase the hidden talents.
+I created an Independent Bath Media Trail for the end of March, to celebrate some of the wonderful small businesses that make our city special and unique – to showcase the hidden talents.

-The trail will take bloggers, journalists and social media wizards on a trail round our city to showcase the very best family owned cafes and hotels, independent restaurants, bakers and our favourite inspiring shops.
-I have chosen some of my favourites and you could choose yours!
+The trail took bloggers, journalists and social media wizards on a trail round our city to showcase the very best family owned cafes and hotels, galleries, independent restaurants, bakers and our favourite inspiring shops.

 So here are my twelve top tips for how to organise such a day, so that you might also be inspired to organise one for your street, town or city.